Eye Health and Tear Stains in Dogs - A Natural Treatment Approach

-Sea Vegetables to tackle Watery Eye Discharge
+Sea Vegetables to tackle Tear Stains in Dogs

 To avoid using steroids and antibiotics certain blends of seaweeds can help with weeping eyes as they tackle the inflammation that lies at the root of many weeping eye cases.
 By simply adding it into a dogs daily feed, the anti-inflammatory properties in the seaweeds can help reduce the inflammation in the dogs body, preventing the eyes from weeping and the unsightly tear stains from forming.
-Aswell as this, the seaweeds add vital vitamins, minerals and trace elements into the dogs diet helping avoid many other health issues that can occur.
-Oculus Prime is one such blend of seaweeds that has helped control many dogs weeping eye issues and is an excellent natural supplement to feed your dog.
+As well as this, the seaweeds add vital vitamins, minerals and trace elements into the dogs diet helping avoid many other health issues that can occur.
+Oculus Prime for tear stains, is one such blend of seaweeds that has helped control many dogs weeping eye issues and is an excellent natural supplement to feed your dog.

 Symptoms of Bad Eye Health

 Because there is the small issue of a language barrier between us and our dogs, it is always hard to know when something is not right or they are in pain.
 However, there are ways we can stay on top of this as best we can.
 Your dogs iris id like the window into the holistic health of your dog.
 The iris is the small circle of colour in your dog’s eye and practitioners can use the iris and the science of iridology to help asses your dog’s current condition.